emad-elsaid/emad-elsaid.github.io/Steam Deck.md

 * Some games really get on it's nerves, the witcher 3 for example. the fan kicks in after couple minutes of gameplay
 * Some games plays really smooth and doesn't make it sweat.
 Dead cells for example.
-* I tried to install an epic game from the desktop mode "Nioh" and it struggled with it and the experience awful it didn't regognize the correct controller layout even. so I sticked to steam games.
+* I tried to install an epic game from the desktop mode "Nioh" and it struggled with it and the experience awful it didn't regognize the correct controller layout even. so I stuck to steam games.
-* I got to install google chrome and play youtube videos that was cool.
+* I got to install google chrome and play youtube videos which were cool.

 # Game library

-It felt good that I got a game on steam deck then I played it also on my PC.
-I got TMNT and then found that it can be played split screen so it felt good that I can just run same game with same save history to let my wife join on a bigger screen.
+It felt good that I got a game on steam deck and also played it on my PC.
+I got TMNT and then found that it can be played split screen so it felt good that I could just run the same game with the same save history to let my wife join on a bigger screen.

+# Issues

++ On 4-Feb-2023 the device audio sounded weird after exiting Skyrim.
+I restarted it and it got stuck on the logo after booting. the recovery system can't start too.